 Thegchen Rabgyeling Gompa of Pumer

 The external dimensions of the main building are 7.85 by 9.93 meters, the facade on the southeast side is 5.90 meters heigh.
 The annex extends the southeast facade by another 5.10 meters and is with 9.57 meters approximately as deep as the main building.
-The entrance of the temple faces southeast, it is located in the middle of the facade of the main building.
-A colorfully painted portal decorated with two lion consoles and wood carvings gives access to a narrow vestibule.
-To the right and left of the entrance is a window that lit the vestibule.
-The main room on the ground floor is accessible via four stone steps in the vestibule, leading to the entrance door with its carved and painted wooden frame.
-The interior is about 6.80 metres wide and 6.90 metres deep, with a room height of about 2.50 metres.
-The room is exclusively lit from above by a square wooden lantern with paintings, that connects the ground floor with the upper floor.
-The ceiling of the temple room is supported by four wooden pillars.
-The altar area and the walls could not be surveyed, but it can be supposed that an altar is situated on the northeastern wall and that the interior walls are covered with murals.
+The entrance of the temple faces southeast and is located in the middle of the facade of the main building.
+A colorfuly painted portal decorated with two lion consoles and wood carvings gives access to a narrow vestibule.

-The roof construction of the main building was renewed and now covered with corrugated sheet metal.
-The sloping roof of the annex was also improvisedly covered with similar corrugated sheets.
+The roof construction of the main building was renewed and is now covered with corrugated sheet metal, as is the pitched roof of the annex building.
 The visible remains of the construction suggest that the roof was once similar to the one of the temple in Pugmo.
-Likewise, the walls of the temple building show a construction typical of this region, made of stone walls with wooden tie rods running horizontally, through which the façades are structured.
+Likewise, the outer walls of the building show a constructiont that is typical for this region, made of stone walls with wooden tie rods running horizontally, through which the facades are structured.